-Can you imagine a time like that?
-Seems unbelievable!
+Can you even think back to a time like that?
+Seems unbelievable now!

-Today, branding is not just for big businesses.
+Today, branding and building brand awareness are not just for big businesses.

-You, as the creator of this brand, have to think beyond the basics to highlight your brand in everything you do.
+You, as the creator of this business brand, have to think beyond the basics to highlight your brand in everything you do.

 For example, you have to consider branding when preparing a pitch deck.
 This is also known as brand presentation.

 This article shows you how to improve your brand presentation skills and ensure that your branded presentation does what it’s supposed to do — help you and your business stand out from competitors.
 You’ll also find brand presentation examples and templates below to make the right impression.

-Create a free Piktochart account so you can follow along and play around with the templates we feature.
+Create a free Piktochart account so you can follow along and play around with the branding presentations and templates we feature.